Chapter 22 Extending use cases of GLM

 mutate(Distance = Distance * 0.9144)

-Next, plot the data with ggplot (geom_jitter would be a good option, but you might like to adjust the height and alpha arguments. e.g. geom_jitter(height = 0.05,alpha = 0.5)).
-You can see that the data is distributed in two bands with 1 representing success and 0 representing failure.
+Next, plot the data with ggplot (geom_jitter would be a good option, but you might like to adjust the height and alpha arguments, e.g. geom_jitter(height = 0.05,alpha = 0.5)).
+You can see that the data are distributed in two bands with 1 representing success and 0 representing failure.

 (A <- ggplot(NFL, aes(x = Distance, y = Success)) +